Pooja14n/matplotlib-challenge/README.md

 # Files submitted including this README File
 1. Folder -> Pymaceuticals
-   a. data folder -> 2 Datasets provded for the analysis: a.
+   a. data folder -> two Datasets provded for the analysis: a.
 Mouse_metadata.csv b.
 Study_results.csv
    b.
 Jupyter Notebook that contains the main script to run for analysis and the report that includes a written description of at least three observations based on the data -> pymaceuticals_starter.ipynb